Snowflake-Labs/sfquickstarts/site/sfguides/src/streamlit_oss_to_sis_bootstrap/streamlit_oss_to_sis_bootstrap.md

     - Established a solid foundation in Streamlit fundamentals

 2. **Cloud Deployment**
-    - Successfully deployed our application to Streamlit Cloud
+    - Successfully deployed our application to Streamlit Community Cloud
     - Applied deployment best practices and configurations

 3. **Snowflake Integration**